 As we drove, I talked to the daughter.
 She seemed like a happy, well-adjusted child.
 To me that spoke volumes about her young mother.
 Then I began talking to the mom.
 She didn’t say much, but from our conversation I gleaned that she had no vehicle and that the closer elementary school was full when they moved into their apartment.
 She had decided to make a game of walking to school, as it was her only choice.
 Additionally, she was no longer a cashier at the local donut shop but had obtained a job in hotel housekeeping that worked better with her schedule.
 Every day she dropped her daughter off at school and walked two more miles to work, finishing just in time to walk back and pick up her daughter.

 I was astounded by her independence.
 I don’t know many people in her situation that would work so hard and expect so little from others.
 I was amazed by her determination.
 Nothing could stop her.
 (She, of course, has never accepted another ride from me, but has been early out the door every day since, rain or shine.)
 I was humbled by her willingness to sacrifice for her daughter.
 Her great love was evident.

-Having received a glimpse into this young woman’s life, I was ashamed that my initial feelings toward her had been unkind.
-Her battle is much more intense than my own.
+Having received a glimpse into this young woman’s life, I felt very differently toward her than I had on our initial encounter.
+Her battle was much more intense than my own.
 I think it’s fair to say that those who are the most difficult to love are often the ones fighting life’s most difficult battles.
-And yet if a window opened into their soul, we would likely find a kindred spirit.
+And yet if a window opened into the soul, we would likely find a kindred spirit.

 Maybe this is why Jesus Christ commanded us to always return good for evil.
-After all, grumpy donut cashiers need kindness much more than we could ever need a receipt.
+After all, grumpy donut cashiers need kindness much more than I could ever need a receipt of purchase.